 To plan your CRM strategy, you should:

-- Set your vision – A clear, impactful and actionable statement that your team can rally around.
+- Set your vision - Agree a clear, impactful and actionable statement that your team can rally around.

 - Define your strategy - Decide on actions that will help you achieve your vision.
 Eg, offering superior after-sales service or innovative products.